OpenPEEP-Foundation/OpenPEEP/docs/privacy_gdpr.md

 4. **Optional fields** — most fields are optional; required fields are minimal
 5. **Pseudonymisation in examples** — all example data uses fictitious identities

+### Annotations and Personal Data

+OpenPEEP schemas include two machine-readable annotations — `x-openpeep-kind` and `x-openpeep-domain` — to classify fields by role and domain.
+These are **schema metadata only** and do not add new categories of personal data.
+They help consumers group fields, drive accessibility-friendly UIs, and support analytics aligned to the NFCC framework without weakening data minimisation principles.

 ### What NOT to Collect

 The following should **NOT** be stored in OpenPEEP documents: